Adila-bkn/Project-3_Job-Market-Segmentation/README.md

 Job-Market-Segmentation

- Data science and Machine learning domain jobs are gaining its importance day by day.
+ Data science and Machine learning domain jobs are increasing day by day as demand goes high.
 As compared to the previous years, Companies,industrial sectors and enterprises etc are incorporating ML/AI applications into thier systems to improve thier efficiency.